andreasphil/stargaze/README.md

 Once all is set up, you have the following npm scripts available to run common development tasks:

-- Compile and start dev server: `npm start`
+- Compile and start dev server: `npm start` (`netlify dev` will ask you to sign in if you haven't already)
 - Build for production: `npm run build`
 - Run tests: `npm run test:unit` (there will be tests soon, I promise! 🤞)
 - Lint and fix files: `npm run lint`